DataJuggler/Simon/ReadMe.md

 spoken characters for free per month.
 This is probably roughly 10 - 15 hours of audio per month.

+# 11.10.2023: New Feature - Pause
+You can now now add pauses to your text, by adding this to your script.

+Example: The top story tonight is, [Pause3] Trump becomes the first President since Grover Cleveland in 1893 to win a Presidential election after being voted out of office.

 # 11.4.2023: New Video

 In this video I show how to setup Simon, and show a 7 minute picture story narrated by one of Simon's female voices, Cara.